 "Lovey-dovey already.
 You've been here less than thirty minutes."
 Chase rose from the ground in a black fog.

 "Did you do what I asked you to do?
 You haven't been gone long."
 Conrí said.

-"Yeah, I brought about five hundred back and had those dogs send them down the river.
-Didn't know you had that many boats."
+"Yeah, I brought about twenty thousand back and had those dogs send the good ones down the river.
+Didn't know you had so many boats.
+Those dogs couldn't keep up.
+Had a huge line waiting."
 Chase spun his scythe around.
 "Played a little song for a while after that."

-"The boats appear as needed.
-Did you really return five hundred in that short amount of time?"
+"The boats appear as needed, but we only have so many beasts to aid us here.
+Did you really return that many in that short amount of time?"
 Conrí asked, shocked.

 "Yeah, it wasn't hard."
 Chase leaned against the wall.
 "If you don't have anything for me to do right now, I want to go see my husband for a while."

 "Obviously.
 I haven't escorted him yet.
 And I will be the one to escort him.
 Actually, I have a list of people I plan on escorting when the time comes."
 Chase said.